bensurman/angular-screenmatch/README.md

 });
 ```

 The binding of the event listener can be prevented during configuration if you don't want to use it.
-Doing this will prevent `bind` and `once` from dynamically updating after the initial load.  <b>It is not recommended</b> unless you only want to use the `is` method.
+Doing this will prevent `bind` and `once` from dynamically updating after the initial load.  <b>It is not recommended</b> unless you only want to calculate the screen size on load.
 Disabling the event listener will also stop the directive updating dynamically, but it will still work on load.

 ##API